All-depth fishery - 2025 Weekly Catch Estimates

 All-depth Fishery

-If quota remains after June 30, open up to seven days per week in August and September.
+If quota remains after June 30, all marine areas may be open up to seven days per week in August and September.

 Nearshore Fishery

-Check for additional information as the season progresses in the emergency rules website.
+Check for additional information as the season progresses on the Emergency fishing and shellfishing rules page.

 In all marine areas open to halibut fishing, there is a one-fish daily catch limit and no minimum size restriction.
 There is a six fish annual bag limit.
 Anglers must record their catch on a WDFW catch record card.